 He has significant experience with biotechnology, having been the chairman of the scientific advisory boards of Cambridge Antibody Technology until its stock market launch, and of Quadrant Healthcare until its acquisition by Elan, as well as of Kymab.
 He is currently an advisor to several start-up biotech companies, and is a co-founder of both Orbit Discovery and Quadrucept Bio Ltd.

 Professor Rabbitts’ team uses molecular biology to establish new technologies to study and target cancer, particularly chromosomal translocation genes that affect proliferation and differentiation from cancer initiating cells to overt cancer and in epithelial cancers, to invasive disease.

 The main ongoing theme of his work involves establishing technologies to target protein function inside cells particularly protein-protein interactions, using antibody fragments (with novel warheads) as drug surrogates for functional ablation of target proteins (intracellular immunotherapy programme).
 By isolating small molecules that mirror the inhibitory properties of the intracellular antibody fragments, the goal is to develop specific and potent reagents to study cancer development and drug-like molecules as leads for therapeutic drug development.

 Thus, to facilitate drug delivery (both intracellular antibody fragments, that he calls these macrodrugs to distinguish these from conventional drugs, and derived small molecules), he is examining cell surface protein expression in tumours to define cell surface proteins that could be used for homing of therapeutics, such as their nanoparticles that have encapsulated macrodrugs or small molecules derived from the macrodrugs.

-Professor Rabbitts will join The Institute of Cancer Research in March 2020.
+Professor Rabbitts joined the Institute of Cancer Research in March 2020.